 2. Economics Project Related to the Course

 This options asks you to connect the content of the course to the work you are doing in your major field of study.
-More details forthcoming.
+This option is most appropriate for third- and fourth-year students.